-Katharine Petrich is a doctoral candidate in the Department of Political Science, specializing in International Relations.
+Katharine completed her doctoral candidacy at Northeastern University in 2019, specializing in International Relations.
 Her research is primarily focused on terrorism and transnational crime in Latin America, Africa, and South Asia.
-She teaches Introduction to International Relations.
+She taught Introduction to International Relations.

 Kate’s research is primarily concerned with international security issues, particularly those concerning disruptive non-state organizations (terrorists and transnational organized criminals) and asymmetric conflicts.
 She is interested in the developing regions of South Asia, Latin America, and Africa.
 Current projects include an exploration of the tactical and strategic shifts of insurgent forces, written with the USMA Modern War Institute, and dissertation research on the criminal diversification of transnational terrorist organizations.

 Kate split her time between teaching Intro to IR and working for the US Department of Justice.
 She spent summer 2017 interning with the Modern War Institute at the United States Military Academy in West Point, NY.

 Previously, Kate worked with the Hudson Institute as a Graduate Research Intern, researching corruption issues and special operations counterterrorism deployments.
 In San Diego, she worked with the Trans-Border Institute as a researcher, documenting, recording, and coding homicide victims of cartel related violence.
 She contributed extensively to the Justice in Mexico News Monitor project, writing articles about narco-violence based on Spanish-language Mexican news.
 Her work can be found here.
 In addition, Kate wrote commentary on political and security topics for the Toronto-based Freedom Observatory.